-A dramatic decline in permanent and secure employment, systemic underpayment and exploitation, and wage inequality and growth are among the many issues concerning Australian workers.
+A dramatic decline in permanent and secure employment, systemic underpayment and exploitation, sexual harassment and bullying and wage inequality and growth are among the many issues concerning Australian workers.

 Worker exploitation: Protecting underpaid workers at 7-Eleven